 Develop Your Intuition

 There are two sayings about real estate that you have most likely heard.
 The first one is “location, location, location.”
 It’s true.
 You need to have an intuition about what areas of town might become popular, and which areas to stay away from.
-In a slow economy, rental real estate in solid locations will remain in high demand.
-Don’t jump into buying a piece of property unless you’re familiar with the area.
+In a slow economy, rental real estate properties in solid locations will remain in high demand.
+However, don’t jump into buying a piece of property unless you’re familiar with the area.

-Don’t make the mistake of confusing intuition with enthusiasm.
+Avoid the mistake of confusing intuition with enthusiasm.
 When real estate was booming in 2004 through 2006, many people jumped right in.
 Interestingly enough, many of the so-called real estate gurus were quietly starting to sell their holdings at about the same time.
 Their intuition, combined with skill, told them to exit out and sit on the sidelines for a few years.

 Sometimes, It Takes Guts